Derekwang2002/Final_Project/README.md

 ### Sidebar
 - meta info:
-  - numbers of entities
+  - numbers of entities.
   - 'static' mode choice(which could ignore all filters below).
 - filters:
-  - radio: choose certain streaming platforms.
+  - radio: choose certain streaming platforms.(***TBN: With each choice, the theme color for charts is unique!***)
   - selet_slider: choose the starting released date of contents.
   - muliselect: choose the genres of contents(default none, select all genres).